matn7/CS-Notes/src/main/java/persistence/README.md

 - Bad candidates
     - Data that is updated often
     - Financial data, where decisions must be based on latest update
-    - Daa that is shared with and / or written by other applications
+    - Data that is shared with and / or written by other applications